 Medical Lake is a somewhat small city located in the state of Washington.
 With a population of 4,964 people and two constituent neighborhoods, Medical Lake is the 127th largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Medical Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Medical Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Medical Lake are a mix of both white- and blue-collar jobs.
 Overall, Medical Lake is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Medical Lake who work in office and administrative support (16.94%), management occupations (13.90%), and sales jobs (12.60%).